So Good (B.o.B song)

 "So Good" is a song recorded by American rapper B.o.B, released on February 21, 2012, through Grand Hustle Records and Atlantic Records, via digital download as the second single from his second studio album, Strange Clouds (2012).
 The single was issued physically in Germany on May 4.
-It was written by B.o.B, Brent Kutzle, and its producer Ryan Tedder, the frontman of the pop rock band OneRepublic, which also features with additional vocals.
+It was written by B.o.B, Noel Zancanella, Brent Kutzle, and one of its producers Ryan Tedder, the frontman of the pop rock band OneRepublic, which also features with additional vocals.
 The song also appears in the 2013 film The Internship, starring Owen Wilson and Vince Vaughn, as well as the first episode of Netflix's romantic comedy television series, Love.

 Critical reception

 Digital Spy gave the following review of the song: "When he's not high as a kite, it seems B.o.B. has quite the interest in the arts.
 "She says that I'm her favourite, cause she admires the art - Of Michelangelo with the flow," he declares on his latest single 'So Good' - and the referencing of history's finest artists doesn't stop there.
 "Picasso with the bars, She's well put together like a piece by Gershwin," he adds about his latest love interest over an easy-going mix of chilled piano and head-nodding beats.
 While it's an ambitious claim to glide high with Renaissance figureheads, B.o.B's fun-loving attitude and care-free coolness does evoke a certain popular Michelangelo - if we're talking about the Teenage Mutant Ninja Turtles version, that is."